 4. Finally, we come to the fourth argument of our function.
 Just write 'FALSE' and trust me on this.
 You only want to write 'TRUE' if you're OK with Sheets looking for names that are kind of similar to 'Judy'.
 In my experience, Sheets is pretty broad in what it considers 'kind of similar'.

 5. That's all we need to do to make our function work.
 Now, we just close the parentheses and press Enter.
 And it works!
 VLOOKUP goes to the 2015 Donors tab, looks for the name 'Judy', finds her, then comes back with her phone number.

 Making it Copy-Able

 Now, ideally we want to copy and paste the function we just wrote into all of the neighboring cells.
-This gets a little more complicated and I'm not going to cover all of the related concepts here.
+This gets a little more complicated and I'm not going to cover all of the related concepts here (though check out this article if you're curious).
 For now, let's just compare the function we wrote and the changes we need to make so we can copy it:

 Original Function: =VLOOKUP(A2,'2015 Donors'!A2:G30,2,FALSE)

 Copy-able Function: =VLOOKUP($A2,'2015 Donors'!$A$2:$G$30,COLUMN(B2),FALSE)

 The main differences are the use of Absolute References (denoted by the dollar signs) and the Column function.
 These two changes allow the VLOOKUP function to be copied to every cell in our table of 2016 donors.
 And here's what we get: